jdonaldson/golgi/Readme.md

 # Route Parameter Support

-We can also pass in URL parameters using a special ``params`` argument:
+We can also pass in query parameters using a special ``params`` argument:

 ```haxe
 class Router implements Api<String>  {